mathigon/tropicsu/lessons/microbial-life/content.md

 ::: .teaching-notes
 * Play the animation/video (approx. 3 min) 'Food Pathogens and Temperature' to illustrate how microbial growth depends on various environmental factors.
 * Use the graphs in the animation to explain the effect of changing temperature on microbial growth.
-* Proceed to explain how global warming may affect microbial growth and establish a relationship between the environment and microbes.
 :::

 * Watch this animation/video that describes the environmental factors required for microbial growth and explains the effects of changing environmental conditions on microbial growth by using temperature as an example.
 * Solve the short quiz provided with the animation.
+* Explore how global warming may affect microbial growth and establish a relationship between the environment and microbes.

 {div.large-link} [Food Pathegenes and Teperature](http://highered.mheducation.com/sites/0072501855/student_view0/chapter16/animation_quiz_1.html)